Approximability of dynamical systems between trees of spheres

 \section{Bi-critical case}

 We now want to study rescaling-limits in the case of rational maps of degree $d$ with exactly two critical points (including for example the case of degree two rational maps).
-In this case the critical points have exactly multiplicity $d-1$.
-Such maps are said bicritical.
+In this case the critical points have exact multiplicity $d-1$.
+Such maps are said to be bi-critical.

-In this subsection we prove the following theorem and conclude with the proof of Theorem \ref{omega}:
+In this subsection we prove the following theorem and conclude with the proof of Theorem \ref{omega}.